consoledotdev/home/content/tools/server-monitoring.md

 defaults to local storage of metrics on a single host.
 Users connect to the monitoring UI running on each host, but it supports streaming data to a cloud UI hosted by Netdata themselves.
-This is unusual because Netdata does not store any metrics, instead pitching their cloud service as a “war room” that can be used by multiple users for incident management.
+This is unusual because Netdata does not store any metrics, instead pitching their cloud service as a "war room" that can be used by multiple users for incident management.
 It is also provided free of charge, with a paid service planned for the future.